Dreyvor/SoftSec-Labs/cs412_lab1/reports/bug_0.md

 #### Command
 ```
-./solid "solid;whoami" 100 100 00ffff
+./solid "solid;whoami" 100 100 0cafe0
 ```
 #### Proof-of-Concept Input (if needed)
 Nothing is needed for that bug as `solid.c` generates an output and doesn't take any file as input.

 ### Suggested Fix Description
 We have to sanitize the output name given by the user.
-First step is to avoid the semicolons and possibilities of pipes.
+A possibility for that is to use `syscall` instead of `system`.
-I have to ask for that on Thursday.
+Another way, the one we used here is to use `lstat` with the `struct stat`.
+If you want to have more info about that, use the command `man 2 stat`.